“Like the sea level, we rise.”

-Below knee level of most other protestors, 2-year-old Van Perry, though he may have been too young to walk out of school or even understand the sign he held (“Stop stealing my future”) knew his efforts could help save creatures like his beloved koi fish -- the ones the Old Town Shops’ basement pond.
+Below knee level of most other protestors, 2-year-old Van Perry, though he may have been too young to walk out of school or even understand the sign he held (“Stop stealing my future”) knew his efforts could help save creatures like his beloved koi fish -- the ones in the Old Town Shops’ basement pond.

 Those more familiar with the cause, like Flagstaff Arts and Leadership Academy students, arrived en masse promptly at 10 a.m., signs in hand and voices ready to be heard.
 One student estimated that at least 100 students had left the FALA campus -- where another protest was staged – in favor of the citywide strike.

 Sophomore Caroline Jordan, 15, said it was an easy choice to skip class to participate downtown.

 “There is no education if there is no place to be educated,” Jordan said.

 The entire seventh grade class of Flagstaff Junior Academy and their teachers were also in attendance.

 “It’s really helpful for our kids to realize that they’re part of something that’s very big,” said FJA social studies teacher Ron Kuzara.

 His students said they chose to participate to promote the Green New Deal, proposed legislation to reshape the national economy in favor of sustainability.